axiros/py_unicode_in_axiros/show.markdown

 be easily integrated with the system from country B with little effort.

-"*While unicode maps the BIGGEST POSSIBLE set of meaningful information for inter HUMAN communication, standards define the smallest necessary one for inter SYSTEMS communication.*"
+"*While Unicode maps the BIGGEST POSSIBLE set of meaningful information for HUMANS, Standards define the SMALLEST NECESSARY, for SYSTEMS.*"

 => Non ASCII text values are typically just passed through, e.g. to storage.
 Sometimes compared.
 Decoding required: Next to never!